 It is important to note that this entire area including the east coast of Southern Vancouver Island and the Southern West Coast of mainland British Columbia including the city of Vancouver and east to Chilliwack and Mission, is unceded Coast Salish Territory.
 Unceded means that this land was never surrendered, relinquished or handed over in any way.
 Maps of these territories can be found on the Indigenous Territories page of the SIMON FRASER PUBLIC INTEREST RESEARCH GROUP website or the First Nations Land Rights and Environmentalism in British Columbia site.
-In 2014 Vancouver acknowledged that it was situated on unceded lands but we have a long way to go to decolonize and offer reparations.
+In 2014 Vancouver acknowledged that it was situated on unceded lands but we have a long way to go to right these wrongs.

 Gabriola Island in particular was home to the Snunéymuxw First Nation, Nanaimo being an Anglicized version of that name.
 From their wikipedia page: